loc110504/ACAL/README.md

-# Adaptive Collaboration of Argumentative LLMs for Explainable and Contestable Legal Reasoning
+# Adaptive Collaboration of Arena-Based Argumentative LLMs for Explainable and Contestable Legal Reasoning

 This repository contains the official implementation and evaluation code for the paper:

-> **Adaptive Collaboration of Argumentative LLMs for Explainable and Contestable Legal Reasoning** [Paper](https://arxiv.org/pdf/2602.18916)
+> **Adaptive Collaboration of Arena-Based Argumentative LLMs for Explainable and Contestable Legal Reasoning** [[Paper](https://arxiv.org/pdf/2602.18916)]

 ---